NYUAppSec/appsec_hw3/HW3_Instructions.md

 Finally, rebuild your Docker container for the Django application, and then update your pods using the kubectl apply commands specified earlier.

-When you are finished with this section, please mark your part 1 submission by tagging the desired commit with the tag "part_1_complete"

 ## Part 2: Monitoring with Prometheus

 It seems the DevOps employee at Shoddycorp's Cut-Rate Contracting decided to add